Amirofcodes/JavaScript_Learning_Project/README.md

-# JavaScript_Learning_Project
+# JavaScript Learning Project

 Welcome to my first JavaScript project!
-This project includes a digital clock, a shopping list, and interactive buttons to control background color changes, sound effects, and page reloads.
+This project includes a digital clock, a shopping list, a registration form, and a calculator.
 The purpose of this project is to learn and demonstrate fundamental JavaScript concepts.

 ## Project Features

 ### Digital Clock
 - **Description**: Displays the current time, updated every second.
-- **Interactivity**: The clock moves away from the cursor when hovered over.
+- **Interactivity**: The clock moves away from the cursor when hovered over and resets to its initial position above the title when double-clicked.
 - **Implementation**: Uses `setInterval` to update the clock every second and event listeners to track mouse movements and reposition the clock.

 ### Shopping List